Richard Goldsbrough: Career in Australia

 In Melbourne, in 1848 he bought a weatherboard building on the corner of Williams Street and Flinders Lane and went into business as a classer and packer and as a buyer of wool for sale in England.
 In 1850 he set up the first regular wool auction in Bourke St, Melbourne.
 In 1853 he went into partnership with Edward Row and George Kirk under the name of E. Row and Company.
 He prospered and was able to buy a substantial bluestone warehouse and a second one in 1857 at the corner of Bourke and William Streets.
 In 1857 he took Hugh Parker into partnership and the business of R. Goldsbrough and Company was established.
 The building at the corner of Bourke and William Streets was begun in 1862.
 Other partners were admitted in later years, John Sutcliffe Horsfall, David Parker and Arthur Parker in 1876; and in 1881 the business was amalgamated with the Australasian Agency and Banking Corporation and formed into a public company, R Goldsbrough & Co Ltd, of which Goldsbrough was chairman of directors.
 In the 1870s Goldsbrough was also associated with Alexander Robertson, John Wagner and Salathiel Booth in several properties.

+In 1874 his portrait by Tom Durkin appeared as "Colonial John Bull" in the Weekly Times.

 Death and legacy

 Goldsbrough died at Melbourne from an internal tumour on 8 April 1886.
+His cellar after his death was reported to have over 680 litres of whisky, over 450 litres of sherry and over 300 litres of brandy.
 He and his wife, Emma Hodgson (1822–1877), probably had three children, all of whom died young in Yorkshire.
 Goldsbrough died without a surviving wife or children.
-In 1888, his partners merged with the Sydney firm of Mort & Co to form Goldsbrough Mort & Co Ltd. In 1963, the firm merged again to form Elder Smith Goldsbrough Mort Ltd which traded under that name until 1982.
+In 1888, his partners merged with the Sydney firm of Mort & Co. to form Goldsbrough Mort & Co.
+Ltd. In 1963, the firm merged again to form Elder Smith Goldsbrough Mort Ltd which traded under that name until 1982.
 The present day business is Elders Limited.